Pierre (footballer, born 2002)

-Pierre Wagner Oliveira dos Santos (born 12 March 2002), simply known as Pierre, is a Brazilian footballer who plays as a midfielder for Fortaleza, on loan from Tombense.
+Pierre Wagner Oliveira dos Santos (born 12 March 2002), simply known as Pierre, is a Brazilian footballer who plays as a midfielder for Fortaleza.

 Career

 Born in Rio de Janeiro, Pierre joined Figueirense's youth sides in March 2018.
 Ahead of the 2020 season, he joined Tombense, but moved to Athletico Paranaense on loan later in that year and returned to the under-20s.

 Pierre made his first team – and Série A – debut with Furacão on 9 December 2021, coming on as a second-half substitute for Pedrinho in a 1–1 away draw against Sport Recife.
 He featured mainly with the under-20 side in the following years, before returning to his parent club Tombense on 11 April 2023.

 On 31 August 2024, Guarani announced the signing of Pierre on loan until the end of the year.
 On 6 January of the following year, after suffering relegation, he moved to fellow Série B side Volta Redonda also in a temporary deal.

 On 20 August 2025, still owned by Tombense, Pierre moved to Fortaleza in the top tier until December.